iterative/dvc.org/content/docs/user-guide/setup-google-drive-remote.md

    $ dvc remote add mygdfolder gdrive://root/dvcstore
    ```

-   > Although valid, we don't recommend using just `gdrive://root`, as the
+   > We don't recommend using `gdrive://root` itself, as it's likely used for
-   > account's Google Drive home ("My Drive") could fill with cache directories,
-   > complicating managing non-DVC files and folders.
+   > many other reasons, and pushing data with DVC here can make it seem messy.

 3. `appDataFolder` -
    [special hidden folder](https://developers.google.com/drive/api/v2/appdata)